 Flower - While careful strain selection and obsessive cultivation practices will create the ideal plant at the point of harvest, the curing process is a critical determinant of the final quality of the cannabis product.
 While all cultivators and manufacturers understand the importance of curing it is often the first victim in the battle for speed and convenience.
 While some cultivators do take the time to cure their product sympathetically, their efforts are often thwarted by woefully inadequate dispensing methods that see the product deteriorating rapidly pre-sale.
 We address this problem by hand-selecting flower buds, curing them correctly, and creating standardized weight portions that allow retailers to offer them directly to consumers in sealed packages that preserve freshness, quality, and flavor.

-Trim - generally includes a quantity of smaller waste, or popcorn buds, may be processed to create cannabis extract, our bulk extract product, and the THC component of our manufactured products.
-All products will be sold to licensed distributors and retailers with trim production going to distributors, and the excess flower production going to licensed retail outlets.
+grade C flower, shake and trim - generally includes a quantity of smaller waste, or popcorn buds, may be processed to create cannabis extract, our bulk extract product, and the THC component of manufactured products.

 Market Opportunities